ibi-group/otp-middleware/docs/trip-monitoring.md

 To avoid unnecessary processing, the monitoring of a trip is skipped if:

+- `CheckMonitoredTrip.shouldSkipMonitoredTripCheck()` returns `true`, namely if:
   - `MonitoredTrip.active` is false,
   - `MonitoredTrip.isSnoozed` is true
   - Trip is one-time in the past
   - Trip is deemed `NO_LONGER_POSSIBLE`
   - Trip is not being monitored on the current day of the week
   - Current time is before `MonitoredTrip.leadTimeInMinutes` on the day that a trip is monitored.
   Within an hour of the trip start time, checks are performed every 15 minutes.
   Within 30 minutes the trip start time, checks are performed every minute.
+- the journey state and target dates are not consistent with the last matching itinerary saved:
+  - `MonitoredTrip.tripStateIsConsistentWithMatchingItinerary()` returns `false`.
+  - `MonitoredTrip.tripTargetDateIsConsistentWithMatchingItinerary()` returns `false`.

 ## Important Concepts